RockLib/RockLib.Encryption/README.md

 ### `ICrypto` interface

-`ICrypto` is the main abstraction in Rock.Encryption.
+`ICrypto` is the main abstraction in RockLib.Encryption.
 Here is its definition:

 ```c#
 public interface ICrypto